kylep/kyle.pericak.com/content/posts/gcp/how-this-site-works/htsw-1-intro.md

 after your domain.
 The storage bucket backing this site is called `kyle.pericak.com`.

-The `pericak.com` domain also has a CNAME for `kyle` pointing at an API url hosted by Google, `storage.l.googleusercontent.com`, which directs traffic to their web service.
+The `pericak.com` domain also has a CNAME for `kyle` pointing at an API URL hosted by Google, `storage.l.googleusercontent.com`, which directs traffic to their web service.